 Separate collection.
-Products marked with this symbol must not be disposed of with normal household waste.

-Products contain materials that can be recovered or recycled reducing the demand for raw materials.
-Please recycle electrical products according to local provisions.
+Products and batteries marked with this symbol must not be disposed of with normal household waste.
+Products and batteries contain materials that can be recovered or recycled reducing the demand for raw materials.
+Please recycle a products and batteries according to local provisions.
+Further electrical products and batteries according to local provisions.
 Further information is available at www.2helpU.com.